 While you can replace only half of a roof, roofing experts don't recommend it.
 Some homeowners may consider it a cheaper option, or think it saves time.
 From an expert's point of view, replacing half of the roof often causes more damage (or expense) than good.
 If the damaged area is small and limited to a single section of the roof, you may be able to replace a section.

 This isn't always an ideal strategy and it doesn't even save you money.
-Roofing materials are sold in bulk, and matching the color of a tile several years after its installation can be tricky.
+Roofing materials are sold in bulk, and matching the colour of a tile several years after its installation can be tricky.
 If damage is limited to one side of the roof, partial re-roofing is also possible.
 Replacing only one side of your roof will certainly be cheaper overall compared to replacing the entire roof.

-Replacing an entire section of the roof will make repairs less obvious, as small differences in color between different faces of the roof will not be as noticeable.
+Replacing an entire section of the roof will make repairs less obvious, as small differences in colour between different faces of the roof will not be as noticeable.
 One case where you can repair part of your roof is when replacing damaged or missing shingles.
 Shingles replacement may not be a cause for concern, however, only a professional should do it.
 You should hire an expert roofer who can access if the roof deck and subfloor are damaged.

 But, if you need to repair more than half of your roof, it's best for you to simply replace the roof of your entire house.
 Many roofing companies don't do half-roof repairs, so it might also be more difficult to find someone who will.
 Repairing your roof on your own without the right tools and knowledge that roofing professionals have can lead to accidents.
 Because the two sides of your roof have a different lifespan, you'll have to pay for repairs more often than for a complete roof replacement.